 The Applicant shall identify and document those qualitative and quantitative characteristics that could affect the safety of the combination product.
 Where appropriate, the limits of those characteristic shall be defined.
 These characteristics are documented in the Hazards Analysis and FMEAs.

 Annex A of ISO 24971:2020 contains identification of hazards and characteristic for safety such as those relating to use that can serve as a guide in identifying combination product characteristics that could have an impact on safety.
+Considerations for Safety are listed in Appendix A. Examples of Hazards from ISO 14971:2019, Annex C are listed in Appendix B. Both appendices are modified, removing items that are not relevant to our devices.

 Documentation collected during this phase of the risk management project shall be maintained in the risk management file.